-Virus and Parasite Infections
+Bacteria and Parasite Infections

-An important note to remember is that virus and parasite infections are some of the main causes of a high percentage of emotional and physical health challenges today, including especially a weakened Autonomic Nervous System.
-Many times, the damage caused by the virus or parasite infection worsens the negative perceptions held by a child or adult, or is the primary reason why their thinking is so fearfully programmed.
+An important note to remember is that living bacteria and parasite infections are some of the main causes of a high percentage of emotional and physical health challenges today, including especially a weakened Autonomic Nervous System.
+Many times, the damage caused by the bacteria or parasite infection worsens the negative perceptions held by a child or adult, or is the primary reason why their thinking is so fearfully programmed.
 To learn more about this important topic, please visit our other blog posted on the same website:

 How Parasites, Viruses, and Mold Damage and Disconnect People